On Location

 Special Notes:

-Participants should plan to travel to Oaxaca no later than 1:00 pm (Central Time) on Sunday, October 29.
-Workshop check-in will be Sunday afternoon, followed by a welcome gathering and group dinner.
-The workshop ends on Friday evening, November 3, with a final dinner; travel home should be scheduled for Saturday, November 4.
+Participants should plan to travel to Oaxaca no later than 1:00 pm (Central Time) on Tuesday, October 29.
+Workshop check-in will be on Tuesday afternoon, followed by a welcome gathering and group dinner.
+The workshop ends on Sunday evening, November 3, with a final dinner; travel home should be scheduled for Monday, November 4.

 Policies: